cesarhdz/ixa-wordpress-core/README.md

 ## Configuration

-A tipical file tree using WordPress and Composer is:
+A tipical file tree using WordPress and Composer is

 	+ wp-content 		# Defined by WP_CONTENT_DIR, WP_CONTENT_URL
 	  	+ themes